gyrogami logo

 In my 40+ years of conscious awareness I have never been in a pizzeria that doesn't sell pizza.

 This reminded me of another incident many years ago.
-In this small town with about ten restaurants or food places in the village center, I saw a pizzeria.
+In a small town with about ten restaurants or food places in the village center, I saw a pizzeria.
 Their name eludes me but it was something simple like Jim's Pizzeria.

 I know businesses have to do all they can to compete in today's tight market but isn't this taking specialization or uniqueness to an unprecedented level?
 In my 40+ years of conscious awareness I have never been in a pizzeria that doesn't sell pizza.